LiamMyles/polygon-art/README.md

 If you want to fork, or clone this project here is some basic things you need to do to get things up and running.

+If you have ever used create react app, its just that.

-### Setup
+### First time Setup

-Setup is super basic, just run `yarn` to install the packages.
+Once cloned, you can use `yarn` or `npm install` to install the packages.

 ### Development

-You can run the development environment with `yarn dev` which will start up the create react app development environment.
+The development environment has hot reloading.
+To start it use `yarn start` or `npm run start` which will start up the create react app development environment.

 ### Testing

-To test the project just run `yarn test` which will start the jest test suite.
+To test the project use `yarn test` or `npm run test` which will start the jest test suite.

 ## Other Homes on the Web